 - Honey and Lemon Juice acts as a mild chemical peel to help exfoliate skin

 - Pumpkin contains antioxidants to help exfoliate skin

 - Bentonite or Kaolin clay can help draw unwanted oil from your skin (find these clays here)

 - Activated Charcoal can help detoxify skin (find it here)

-- Rose Water makes a great mask to soften skin (find organic rose water here)
+- Rose Water is a great ingredient in a DIY sheet mask to soften skin (find organic rose water here)

 - Aloe Vera and Turmeric can help oily skin (turmeric can stain yellow, so use small amounts)